wayneagl/playbook/README.md

 No knowledge in the world is useful until it can be applied.
 To apply knowledge, we need discipline in our work and in our life.
 While we can be crazy and unorthodox in our thinking, we exert discipline in our execution and conduct.

 ## Common Working Behaviors
-To give you a better sense of how we work in Futureworkz, here's some things you can do:
+To give you a better sense of how we work in Agilelab, here's some things you can do:
 - Things are always changing internally due to improvements, so get used to new ways of working
 - You can share our opinions openly and honestly
 - You can talk back to your bosses because they value your ideas and opinions